A not-so-strange term coming from somewhere: The model example revisited

-Once this claim is proved, we will be able to pass to the limit in the weak formulation of~\eqref{main_eq} and conclude that~$u_0$ satisfies~\eqref{hom_eq_beta}.
+Once these claims are proved, we will be able to pass to the limit in the weak formulation of~\eqref{main_eq} and conclude that~$u_0$ satisfies~\eqref{hom_eq_beta}.
 Since the limit problem has a unique solution, this argument also proves convergence for the whole sequence~$\eps\to 0$.